technisculpt/nsw-health-covid-data/README.md

-# nsw-health-data
+# nsw-health-covid-data
-aggregate data from different sources
+aggregate data from different sources into easy to access .csv files